 I always assumed that there would be showers at Victoria Train Station over the road from the bus station but alas, a quick internet search a week before we set proved me wrong… Ingrid was very helpful and suggested using York Hall Leisure Centre showers which we did, it was a couple of pounds each (you need to take your own towel) and as long as you are fine sharing shower space with very relaxed over 65 year old women then you are winning (luckily there are cubicles).
-This London baths alternative was suggested by a friend.
+London Fields outdoor lido was suggested by a friend.
 If we had more time/forecast wasn’t lightning we would have done it for the fun, maybe next visit when we have more time to tick of these things to see and do in London.

 Back to the bus… The Megabus Gold arrived at Dunfermline Bus Station about twenty minutes late (due to leave at 21:40), the station said this was not common.
 Another passenger said she had chosen to get on at Dunfermline so she could pick a bed (she had used it previously but got on at Edinburgh).
 There were a mixture of singles, hammock style beds and doubles.
 The beds were flat so once you are on the bus that’s pretty much you, off to dreamland (you hope).

 Staff were friendly, we got a bottle of water and muffin on arrival and the toilets were clean.
 I would suggest taking a pillow if you are picky (like me).
 I had an eye mask but on reflection really wished I had ear plugs too as the air-con was noisy.

 If you don’t want to sleep straight away there are seats on the bottom deck but that will just depend on how busy the bus is.
 As I was lying awake, tapped into the air-con drone, planning on ways to end my life I thought, never again.